-One of the best VPNs overall is ExpressVPN, which offers lots of international servers, high-speed connections and great 24/7 live chat customer support.
+One of the top performing overall VPNs is ExpressVPN (opens in new tab), which offers lots of international servers, high-speed connections and great 24/7 live chat customer support.
 The wide variety of locations is great for testing out prices all over the globe.
 That speed is handy as it'll let you connect to another server faster than a lot of other VPNs out there.

 Another big appeal of ExpressVPN is that its clients, aka apps, work really well.
 They're minimally designed and easy to use meaning you can change location and reconnect in just two clicks when using a computer, for example.

 There are also free VPN options out there but expect slower connections, fewer location options and limited data access in most cases.
 So not ideal if you want a all-singing all-dancing VPN for lots of uses, but could be plenty if it's just saving money on your flights that you're concerned about.